dplyukhin/UIGC/GUIDE.md

 }
 ```

-To select a GC engine, set `uigc.engine` to "crgc", "wrc", or "manual";
+To select a GC engine, set `uigc.engine` to "crgc", "mac", or "manual";
 the default is "crgc".

 If you are using the CRGC engine, you must also configure the value of